robbtraister/fusion/documentation/recipes/fetching-content.md

 **NOTE**

-Even though you may not need to fetch "feature specific" content in your application, you still need to define content sources.
-Content sources are used by resolvers to fetch "global" content at request time based on the URL of the page the user requested.
-In short, without content sources you can't get "global" content *or* "feature specific" content.
+Even though you may not need to fetch "feature specific" content in your Feature Pack, you still need to define content sources so resolvers can use them to fetch "global" content.
+Without content sources you can't get "global" content *or* "feature specific" content.

 ---